NYPD reviewing whether officers failed to help Bronx stabbing victim, 15

-NEW YORK --Our sister station Eyewitness News in New York has learned the NYPD is reviewing whether two officers who responded to the fatal stabbing of a 15-year-old in the Bronx last week failed to provide him aid.
+NEW YORK --NYPD Commissioner James O'Neill said he does not see any wrongdoing by two officers who responded to the fatal stabbing of a 15-year-old in the Bronx last week.

 As part of the stabbing investigation, the department became aware that two officers did not provide medical aid to Lesandro Guzman-Feliz when he collapsed outside St Barnabas Hospital.

-"There is no internal affairs investigation.
-While the NYPD is reviewing the response, so far it appears the officers handled this appropriately," a police source tells Eyewitness News.

-In the video, Guzman-Feliz is seen covered in blood and dying outside St Barnabas Hospital.
+In a video circulating on social media, Guzman-Feliz is seen covered in blood and dying outside St Barnabas Hospital.
 A woman is trying to stop the bleeding.
 Others are heard trying to comfort Lesandro while two police officers are seen standing back.

-At one point, another person rushes past the officers to tend to the boy.
+Commissioner O'Neill said the investigative unit is reviewing the video, but added that he is sure the officers did their best during a chaotic situation.

+"The whole thing...
+I've never seen anything like it before.
+I'm not looking to turn two cops into scapegoats here," he said.
+"Our focus has to be on the people who committed this murder, not on the two cops that stopped to try to help Lesandro."

-New York City Council Member Francisco Moya is demanding an investigation.
+On Thursday, New York City Council Member Francisco Moya was demanding an investigation.

 "It's a quick video, but that's why we need to get some answers," he said.
 "Before we rush into judgment, we should get an investigation, because what you see there is extremely disturbing.
 I think it's critical for us to see exactly what took place, what happened, what led to them just standing around while a young man is dying right across the street from a hospital."